Stay up to date with the latest details on Virginia wineries openings and procedures in response to COVID-19.

 - Physical distancing will be maintained at a minimum of six feet between all individuals as much as possible.

 - This physical distancing will apply to tables and seating.

-- Congregation areas and game areas will be closed except for through-traffic.
+- Bar seats and congregating areas of restaurants must be closed to patrons except for through-traffic.